-Figure 4 - Examples of Text Editing Features Where appropriate, supporting documents may be attached from the user's local computer.
+Where appropriate, supporting documents may be attached from the user's local computer.
 Every effort should be made to enter all information in the fields provided; however attachments may be useful for showing "before" details that can be used to compare against the current changes, or for attaching emails showing agreements needed from other departments.

-Figure 5 - Attaching a Document Screenshots of the Program and Course Editing pages are shown in the next two sections.
+Full screenshots of the Program and Course Editing pages are shown in the next two sections.